cprey/vcluster/README.md

 ## Introduction - vClusters

-They are another cluster running inside your K8s cluster and they're very useful for deploying feature branches for testing.
+vClusters are another cluster running inside your K8s cluster and they're very useful for deploying feature branches for testing.
 Find a lot more information at Loft.sh [vcluster site](https://www.vcluster.com/).
+At some point, this will be available [directly from Kubernetes](https://github.com/kubernetes-sigs/multi-tenancy/tree/master/incubator/virtualcluster) but the "paint isn't yet dry" on those features.

+## what you'll get

+The vCluster described herein uses service type `loadBalancer` which is layer 4. vCluster using ingress is in the works, and that is layer 7.

 ## what you'll need